 Today's Homeowner looks at dozens of datapoints on roofers to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-The type of roofing material that's best in Columbia will depend on factors such as your budget and how often you're willing to do maintenance.
+The best type of roofing material for your home in Columbia will be decided by a number of factors, such as your budget and how often you're willing to do maintenance.

-Generally, roofing work is categorized as home improvement, in which case your roofer needs to have a license from the Maryland Home Improvement Commission (MHIC).
-To be licensed with the MHIC, a contractor needs to have at least two years of work experience and hold general liability insurance.
+Typically, roofing work is considered home improvement, in which case your roofer needs to have a license from the Maryland Home Improvement Commission (MHIC).
+To be licensed with the MHIC, a contractor must have at least two years' work experience and hold general liability insurance.

-The signs that a roofer did a good job are: the shingles are all uniform in appearance, the roofline is not sagging, and the underlayment and flashing were properly installed.
+The signs that a roofer did a good job are: the roof is uniform in appearance, the roofline is not sagging, and the flashing and underlayment were properly installed.